dmlc/dmlc.github.io/_posts/2017-10-11-rnn-bucket-mxnet-R.md

 comments: true
 ---

 This tutorial presents an example of application of RNN to text classification using padded and bucketed data to efficiently handle sequences of varying lengths.
-Some functionalities require running on a GPU with CUDA.
+Some functionalities require running on a CUDA enabled GPU.

 Example based on sentiment analysis on the [IMDB data](http://ai.stanford.edu/~amaas/data/sentiment/).